 In layman’s terms, think of impregnating as similar to oiling timber, whilst topical is like varnishing timber – the first is a soak-in treatment, whilst the second is skin-forming on the surface of the timber.

 Both have advantages and disadvantages.
 MASS will help specify the correct sealant dependent on the project specifics.

 How do you remove stains from concrete?

 Like other natural materials, such as stone, concrete is a porous material, which can be susceptible to staining unless it has been sealed.
-Please speak to one of the MASS team to confirm the correct proceedure to compliment the relevent sealer.
+Please speak to one of the MASS team to confirm the correct procedure to compliment the relevant sealer.